elonafoobar/elonafoobar/README.md

 2. Edit `Makefile.win` to point to your Boost install directory.
 3. Run `download.bat` inside the `deps` folder to download and extract the other dependencies to `deps\include`, `deps\lib` and `thirdparty\lib` (you have to have `7z.exe` and `patch.exe` on your `PATH`).
 This will also patch Lua for UTF-16 filename support.
 4. Open the `Developer Command Prompt for VS 2017`.
-5. `cd path/to/Elona_foobar & nmake -f Makefile.win`
+5. `cd path/to/Elona_foobar & nmake build -f Makefile.win`

 To debug with Visual Studio, open `bin\Elona_foobar.sln`.